What To Do If Medicaid Benefits Are Terminated

 If the above options are not feasible, there are generally other options available that could fit your particular circumstances.

-There is an "income cap" for eligibility for the community-based Global Options Medicaid programs.
+There is an "income cap" for eligibility for the community-based MLTSS Medicaid programs.
 The cap is $2,163/month in gross income.
 Receipt of alimony could push the individual over the income cap.
 Similarly, receipt of resources as part of a property settlement could result in ineligibility due to having excess resources.

 If the Medicaid recipient is disabled and under 65, we can arrange for the creation of a Special Needs Trust, and the Family Court can order that the alimony and property settlement resources be paid into the trust.
 This will preserve the assets for special needs, and maintain the Medicaid eligibility.
 This kind of trust is called a "(d)4a trust" and is permitted under federal and state Medicaid law.
 It must be created by a parent, grandparent or court on special petition.
 We will write the trust, prepare the petition, and oversee the entire process to assure that your eligibility is preserved.